mountaindust/Planktos/README.md

 - Properties
     - `positions` list of current spatial positions, one for each agent
-    - `pos_history` list of lists of past spatial positions
+    - `pos_history` list of previous "positions" lists
     - `velocity` list of current velocities, one for each agent (for use in projectile motion)
     - `acceleration` list of current accelerations, one for each agent (for use in projectile motion)
-    - `pos_history` list of previous "positions" lists
     - `envir` environment object that this swarm belongs to
     - `rndState` random number generator (for reproducability)
+    - `shared_props` properties shared by all members of the swarm.
+Includes:
+        - `mu` default mean for Gaussian walk (zeros)
+        - `cov` covariance matrix for Gaussian walk (identity matrix)
-    - `char_L` characteristic length for agents' Reynolds number (optional)
+        - `char_L` characteristic length for agents' Reynolds number (if provided)
-    - `phys` dictionary of physical attributes (for use in projectile motion)
+        - `phys` dictionary of physical attributes (if provided, for use in projectile motion)
+    - `props` Pandas DataFrame of properties that vary by individual agent.
 - Methods
+    - `change_envir` manages a change from one environment to another
     - `calc_re` Calculate the Reynolds number based on environment variables.
     Requires rho and mu to be set in the environment, and char_L to be set in swarm
     - `move` move each agent in the swarm.
-Do not override: see update_positions.
+Do not override: see get_movement.
     - `get_movement` defines the agent's movement behavior.
 OVERRIDE THIS WHEN SUBCLASSING!
+    - `get_prop` return the property requested as either a single value (if shared) or a numpy array
+    - `add_prop` add a new property and check that it isn't in both props and shared_props
     - `get_fluid_drift` get the fluid velocity at each agent's position via interpolation
     - `get_fluid_gradient` get the gradient of the magnitude of the fluid velocity at each agent's position via interpolation